How to keep birds away?

 - Bird Spike – prevents birds from roosting on ledges, eavestroughs, beams, chimneys and much more.
 Bird spikes conspicuously and humanely eliminate roosting locations.

 - Bird Wire – a taught wire installed along any flat surface to prevent birds from landing.
-This product is makes flat surfaces uncomfortable for birds to land on.
+This product is made flat surfaces uncomfortable for birds to land on.
 Discreet design won’t compromise architectural aesthetics.

 Do it yourself measures that don’t work